Toews shines as Blackhawks beat Maple Leafs 6-2 - WHIZ News

 Nylander got one back 25 seconds into the middle period with his 22nd on a power play, but Toews fought off Martin Marincin on a wraparound to make it 4-1 just 2:54 later.

 Toews also set up Kubalik for two goals in the second, including a spectacular play with 2:18 left.
-Toews sent a saucer pass toward the front of the net, and Kubalik batted it in out of mid-air right in front of Andersen for his 20th.
+Toews sent a saucer pass toward the front of the net, and Kubalik batted it in out of mid-air for his 20th.

+“You can’t give a good player a bad pass,” Toews said.
+“I tried my best on that one.”

 NOTES: Chicago beat Toronto 5-4 at the United Center in November. … Kane had his No. 88 retired by the Ontario Hockey League’s London Knights on Friday.
 The 31-year-old recorded 145 points (62 goals, 83 assists) in one junior season with the club back in 2006-07.